dw5/Metropolis/Documentation/Documentation.md

 Also across all current 6 masters, the alignment zones are +/- a value of **12**.
 This is a good value for this style of sans typeface for an em square of 1000, so I'll often use a value of 12, not just for Metropolis.

-There like are (or should be) some other values here and there, but I can't provide them because, well, I largely just started drawing outlines straight into Glyphs, rather than work off physical sketches or source material.
+There likely should be many more formal values, but they don't exist.
+Pretty much all glyphs have been improvised beginning with the pen tool in Glyphs.
+I didn't draw this freehand as a prior step, becuase I wanted to get straight into the project in Glyphs.
 Maybe that's a 'wrong' way to do type design, but it works for me.
 That will explain why some outlikes are a bit primitive.
-For example, I'm still not really happy with the lowercase 'a' overall, but I am reticent to change it to something already familiar over something original.
+For example, I'm still not really happy with the lowercase 'a' overall, but I am reluctant to change it to something already familiar over something original.
 This is an original work, not a copy, after all.

 Armed with all the above metrics, you should be able draw a great many number of outlines/glyphs.
 There are 327 already there by my count.
 I say outlines, I have intentionally left out spacing until now.